 Top 12 Brokers Offering Competitive Spreads

-The main account options at Fusion Markets are Zero and Classic.
-If you pick the Zero Account, you will be able to trade with starting spreads of 0.0 pips plus a commission of $2.25 per side on a standard-lot trade.
-The Classic Account adds a 0.9 mark-up to the spread, with no commission charged.
-The broker offers a swap-free account option too, with the EURUSD spread starting from 1.4 pips.
-Demo accounts are perfect for new traders to learn and test strategies in a risk-free environment, replicating real market conditions.
+The main account options at Fusion Markets are Zero and Classic. Тhe Zero Account features starting spreads of 0.0 pips plus a commission of $2.25 per side on a standard-lot trade ($4.50 per round-trip).
+The Classic Account adds a 0.9 mark-up to the raw spread, with no commission charged.
+The broker offers a swap-free account option for eligible customers, with the EUR/USD spread starting from 1.4 pips.
+Demo accounts are well-suited for new traders to learn and test strategies in a risk-free environment, replicating real market conditions.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-72.92% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 3.
-Pepperstone
+73.33% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Founded in 2014, BlackBull Markets supports over 26,000 tradable symbols, including 70 major, minor, and exotic currency pairs.
+The instruments are tradable via several third-party platforms, including TradingView, MT4, MT5, and cTrader, along with the broker’s proprietary BlackBull CopyTrader and Invest software.
+The company is regulated by the financial authorities of New Zealand and Seychelles.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-75.5% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
-With over 26,000 tradable symbols, including 70 currency pairs, there is no shortage of potentially lucrative trading opportunities at BlackBull Markets.
-The FMA-licensed broker offers competitive trading conditions, including spreads from 0.0 pips for ECN Prime and ECN Institutional account holders.
-Retail customers can trade forex with no commissions and spreads as low as 0.8 pips via ECN Standard accounts.
-Lower spreads from 0.0 pips are available to clients with ECN Prime accounts, where a $3 commission applies when you enter or exit trades.
+72.9% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 5.
+Global Prime

-The minimum spread of Global Prime’s Standard Account is listed as 0.9 pips with no commission added.
-Alternatively, if one wants to enjoy lower spreads of 0.0 pips or above plus a commission of $3.5 per lot traded per side, then they will need to go with the Raw Account option.
-Both account types feature minimum trades of 0.01 lot and maximum trade sizes of 1,000 lots.
+The Standard account offers spreads from 0.9 pips with no commission.
+The Raw account provides access to lower spreads from 0.0 pips.
+A commission of $3.50 per lot traded per side applies for these Raw account trades.
+Both account types feature minimum trades of 0.01 lots and maximum trade sizes of 1,000 lots.
 Scalping, hedging, and Expert Advisors are allowed.
 The account currency options include USD, AUD, GBP, EUR, CAD, SGD, and JPY.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 6.
 AvaTrade